Guanxudong-code/STF-Comparison-Framework/README.md

 ### 4. RASTFM
 * **Execution:** Run the `main.py` script located in the RASTFM folder.
 * **Configuration:** Input/output paths and parameters are modified directly within `main.py`.
 * **🌟 Special Note on RASTFM:** The original official implementation of RASTFM was written in MATLAB, and some core functional files were encrypted.
 This repository provides a **fully translated Python version**.
-The three previously encrypted core modules have been faithfully reconstructed in Python based on an in-depth understanding of the original paper.
+The three previously encrypted core modules have been reconstructed in Python based on an my understanding of the original paper.
 Furthermore, critical loops have been heavily optimized and accelerated using **Numba**.

 ### 5. GAUSTF
 * **Execution:** Run the `GAUSTF.py` script (or `main.py` depending on the entry point).